Tavis Smiley: Firing from BET

 Smiley hosted BET Tonight until 2001 when, in a controversial move, the network announced that Smiley's contract would not be renewed.
 This sparked an angry response from Smiley, who sought to rally his radio audience to protest BET's decision.
 Robert L. Johnson, founder of BET, defended the decision, stating that Smiley had been fired because he had sold an exclusive interview to ABC News without first offering the story to BET, even though Smiley's contract with BET did not require him to do so.
 Smiley countered with the assertion that he had offered the story—an interview with Sara Jane Olson, an alleged former member of the Symbionese Liberation Army—to CBS, which, along with BET, was owned by Viacom.
 Smiley ultimately sold the interview to rival network ABC, he said, only after CBS passed on the interview, and suggested that his firing was payback for the publicity he gained as a result of providing an exclusive interview to ABC.
 Ultimately, BET and Viacom did not reverse their decision to terminate Smiley's contract.

 NPR talk show

 Smiley was then offered a chance to host a radio talk show on National Public Radio.
-He served as host of The Tavis Smiley Show on NPR until December 2004.

-Firing from NPR
+The Tavis Smiley Show was broadcast daily from January 2002 to December 16, 2004, in Los Angeles, when Smiley decided not to renew his contract with NPR.
+The show was a news and opinion program focusing upon issues of race, diversity, and ethnicity and often featured guest speakers.
+It was an hour-long show.
+Some of the reasons cited based on an article by Howard Kurtz for not renewing the contract were 1) Tavis Smiley wanted to tape his show a day in advance, and NPR did not agree; 2) against federal funding policies, Tavis Smiley wished to own the right to rebroadcast the show; and 3) Tavis Smiley appealed to have the budget for promoting the program significantly increased, and NPR did not have the budget to do so.
 It was announced in 2004 that he would be leaving his show, citing the network's inability to reach a more diverse audience.

+It was replaced on some radio stations by News & Notes which follows much the same format and topics.
+Many other radio stations replaced it with the short-lived NPR News with Tony Cox.

+Smiley leaves NPR

-Smiley launched a weekly version of his radio program The Tavis Smiley Show on April 29, 2005, distributed by NPR rival Public Radio International (PRI), until terminated by PRI on January 1, 2018, due to "troubling allegations".
-On October 1, 2010, Tavis Smiley turned the second hour of his PRI program into Smiley & West co-hosted by his longtime collaborator Dr. Cornel West, which lasted until December 2013.
+Smiley launched a weekly version of his radio program The Tavis Smiley Show on April 29, 2005, distributed by NPR rival Public Radio International (PRI).
+It was a one-hour weekly program featuring interviews with news makers, thought leaders and artists and seeks to bring diverse perspectives to the airwaves.
+It was produced by Smiley Radio Properties, Inc., in partnership with PRI at Smiley's studio in Los Angeles, California.
+The program ran two hours per week until October 2010 when the second hour became the sister program Smiley & West, co-hosted by longtime Smiley collaborator Dr. Cornel West.
+The show ended after thirteen years of broadcast in December 2017.